How can you extend the drama and romance of the late-season garden? Look to ornamental grasses. Here’s a quick guide to help you get to know them.

 So let’s get to know our grasses better!
 Here are some very popular species and varieties used successfully by New England gardeners for decades:

 MISCANTHUS, most commonly called Maiden Grass, includes approximately 20 species.
 Grasses in this genus are also sometimes called Maiden Grass, Fairy Grass, Chinese Silver Grass, Flame Grass, Japanese Silver Grass, Susuki Grass, or Eulalia Grass.
 Miscanthus is native to Asia.
 The abundance of cultivars makes it possible to find a Miscanthus suitable for many ornamental grass landscape projects.
 Foliage can vary widely, meeting various aesthetic desires.
-A warm season grass, meaning that it will grow and perform best during the hot months of the growing season.
+A warm season grass, meaning that it will grow and perform best during the hot months of the growing season, and is best planted in summer – avoid planting in the fall if you can.
 In stock now:

 ‘Variegatus’, commonly called Japanese Silver Grass